A Comprehensive Analysis of 5 Popular NFT Marketplaces

 Treasure Marketplace

-Treasure is a decentralised NFT ecosystem on the Arbitrum network.
-All projects listed on the Treasure marketplace use $MAGIC in their metaverses, with each community inventing lore and storytelling for this resource.
-To purchase on the Treasure marketplace, you must use $MAGIC on DEXswaps.
+Treasure is an innovative decentralised NFT ecosystem operating on the Arbitrum network.
+Within the Treasure marketplace, all projects integrate the native currency, $MAGIC, into their metaverses, crafting unique lore and storytelling around this digital resource.
+To make purchases on the Treasure marketplace, users must use $MAGIC on DEXswaps.

-The trading volume from December 20 to January 20 was over $85million
+The trading volume during December 20 to January 20 surpassed an impressive $85 million.

-Its native currency, $MAGIC, has a market cap of over $90million
+The native currency, $MAGIC, boasts a market cap exceeding $90 million.

-Known Collections include – Smol Brains, Treasure NFTs, Legions, and Life
+Notable collections featured on Treasure include Smol Brains, Treasure NFTs, Legions, and Life.

-Royalty fees are 5%, of which a minimum of 2.5 % goes directly to the Treasure DAO (specific to Legions and Treasures)
+Royalty fees are set at 5%, with a minimum of 2.5% directly benefiting the Treasure DAO (specific to Legions and Treasures).

-It’s compatible with Metamask, Coinbase wallet, and WalletConnect
+It supports compatibility with popular wallets like Metamask, Coinbase wallet, and WalletConnect.

-It has a small selection of NFTs that one can only pay using $MAGIC – this can be a barrier to entry for those new to the NFT world as it requires exchanging ETH – $MAGIC on a DEX.
+While Treasure thrives on its unique ecosystem, it currently offers a relatively small selection of NFTs, which can only be acquired using $MAGIC.
+This may pose a barrier to entry for newcomers to the NFT world, as it requires exchanging ETH for $MAGIC on a DEX.

-The TreasureDAO is working on a generalised NFT marketplace, designed to be an L2 competitor to OpenSea, the Trove Marketplace.
+To address these issues, the TreasureDAO is working on a generalised NFT marketplace named Trove Marketplace, intended to be an L2 competitor to OpenSea.

 Nifty Gateway